 Provide your family members and travelling companions with details of your health insurance.
-Visit mysunlife.ca or my Sun Life mobile app to get extra Travel Cards, which contain vital contact information for Allianz Global Assistance, the 24-hour emergency travel assistance service provider that you or the person you will travelling with will need to call if there is a medical emergency.
+Visit mysunlife.ca or my Sun Life mobile app to get extra Travel Cards, which contain vital contact information for Global Excel Management, the 24-hour emergency travel assistance service provider that you or the person you will travelling with will need to call if there is a medical emergency.

 Check the travel report and health notices for your destination and all the points you will be visiting in-between.
 You will want to look at:

 - Travel Advisories from the Department of Foreign Affairs and International Trade (DFAIT) and

 - Travel Health Notices from the Public Health Agency of Canada.

 Determine if you need immunizations and/or are required to carry vaccination certificates when travelling to specific countries or areas.